-Coverage of the economy: the ISM surveys in theory collectively cover the whole US economy whereas the S&P Global surveys cover approximately 70%, but the latter can provide a better guide to changing corporate performance in part due to its exclusion of government departments.
+Industry coverage of the economy: the ISM surveys in theory collectively cover the overall US economy whereas the S&P Global surveys cover approximately 70%, but the latter can provide a better guide to corporate performance due to its exclusion of government departments.

-Surveyed job titles and functions: ISM surveys are "based on data compiled from purchasing and supply executives" whereas S&P Global PMI data are based on a broader spectrum of job titles, meaning executives such as CEOs and CFOs participate in the surveys, which in practice facilitates a wider industry reach of the surveys beyond those sectors which employ purchasing executives (mainly manufacturing, retail, energy, and government departments).
+Surveyed job titles and functions: ISM surveys are "based on data compiled from purchasing and supply executives" whereas S&P Global PMI data are based on a broader spectrum of job titles, meaning executives such as CEOs and CFOs participate in the surveys, which in practice facilitates a wider industry reach of the surveys beyond those sectors which employ purchasing executives (mainly manufacturing, retail and government departments).

-Company size: with ISM survey respondents limited to larger companies (as only larger firms tend to have specific purchasing executives), a more comprehensive size-coverage of S&P Global data can provide broader insights into business conditions as well as more detailed insights into diverging trends at small, medium and larger companies.
+Company size: with ISM survey respondents limited to larger companies (as only larger firms tend to have specific purchasing executives), a more comprehensive sizecoverage of S&P Global data can provide broader insights into business conditions as well as more detailed insights into diverging trends at small, medium and larger companies.